ay-lab/fithic/README.md

 [resolution]               Resolution used
-[outputFile]               Output file to dump output to [fdr]                      False Discovery rate to use when subsetting interactions
+[outputFile]               Output file to dump output to [fdr]                      False Discovery rate to use when subsetting interactions [utilities]                Full path to utilities folder (folder where CombineNearbyInteraction.py is)
 ```
 ### merge-filter-parallelized.sh